Art & History Museum: National archaeology

 The museum has a large collection of national archaeological pieces dating from prehistory, the Gallo-Roman period, to the Merovingian period (c.
 751 AD).

 Prehistory

 The Prehistory room presents the vestiges of cultures and civilisations attested in what is now Belgium from the Paleolithic to the Iron Age.
-Tools, vases and jewellery are put back into context thanks to models and reconstructions which allow visitors to get an idea of the evolution of daily life during those different periods.
+Tools, vases and jewellery are put back into context thanks to models and reconstructions, which allow visitors to get an idea of the evolution of daily life during those different periods.

 Gallo-Roman Belgium

 The conquest of Gaul by Caesar (c.
 58–50 BC) marked the beginning of a new era for Belgium.
 The development of craftsmanship is confirmed by the richness and diversity of artefacts dating from that period: ceramic dishes, fibulae, bronze figurines, as well as glass, bronze and silver containers, the most refined examples of which come from rich funerary furniture.
-The reconstructions of a Roman villa facade, a heating system, and even a painted wall decor, embody the Gallo-Roman culture.
+The reconstructions of a Roman villa façade, a heating system, and even a painted wall decor, embody the Gallo-Roman culture.